Algebras for enriched $\infty$-operads: Comparison with Model Categories of Operad Algebras

 if $\mathbf{O}$ is a levelwise flat $\mathbf{V}$-operad.
 Here we can interpret $\Alg_{\mathbf{O}}(\mathbf{V}^{\flat})$ as the classical ordinary category of $\mathbf{O}$-algebras in $\mathbf{V}^{\flat}$.

-\begin{defn} An operad $\mathbf{O}$ in a symmetric monoidal model $\mathbf{V}$ is called \emph{admissible} if there exists a model structure on $\Alg_{\mathbf{O}}(\mathbf{V})$ where a morphism is a weak equivalence or a fibration precisely if its underlying morphism in $\mathbf{V}$ is one. \end{defn}
+\begin{defn} An $S$-coloured operad $\mathbf{O}$ in a symmetric monoidal model category $\mathbf{V}$ is called \emph{admissible} if there exists a model structure on $\Alg_{\mathbf{O}}(\mathbf{V})$ where a morphism is a weak equivalence or a fibration precisely if its underlying morphism in $\Fun(S, \mathbf{V})$ is one (\ie{} it is a weak equivalence or fibration in $\mathbf{V}$ for each element of $S$). \end{defn}